My Frito pie is a legend in my household, so I know your family will love it too!

 - Fritos: I use the original type of Fritos for this recipe, but get creative!
 There are tons of flavors of Fritos, so see what fun combinations you can come up with.
 I bet this recipe would be delicious with — I bet the Chili Cheese Fritos would be delicious!

 - Frito substitutes: Feel free to use any small-ish, crunchy corn chip on hand.
-For a healthier option, you can even make your own chips slicing your tortillas into triangles (no overlaps), squeeze lime juice over them, salt and bake!
+For a healthier option, you can even make your own chips by slicing your tortillas into triangles (no overlaps), squeezing lime juice over them, salt, and bake!

-You can make the most labor-intensive part of this recipe ahead of time!
-Prepare the chili or taco meat hours in advance, or make days in advance and refrigerate or freeze in an airtight container.
+- Make-Ahead Tips You can make the most labor-intensive part of this recipe ahead of time!
+Prepare the chili or taco meat hours in advance, or make days in advance and refrigerate or freeze it in an airtight container.
 The chili or meat will keep a few days in the fridge and up to a few months in the freezer.

 Frito Pie